fzero/lhl-lectures/w1d1bo-intro-all-the-things/README.md

 * `git remote add origin`
 * `git push origin master`
 * `git pull origin master`

+Another important thing to remember is that **you can't change files in a repository (or gist) you don't own**.
+This means you can only change the contents of a repo or gist if you either **fork it** or are invited by the owner to contribute.

 ---
 *Breakout notes adapted from Dan Burks - thanks man!*